fastforwardlabs/blog_deprecated/_posts/2019-04-03-an-invitation-to-active-learning.md

 5. GOTO 1.

-![The active learning loop in action](/images/editor_uploads/2019-04-04-171937-uncertainty_sampling_observable_fast.gif) _The active learning loop in action_
+![The active learning loop in action](/images/editor_uploads/2019-04-04-171937-uncertainty_sampling_observable_fast.gif) _The active learning loop in action - try out the [demo](https://observablehq.com/@cjwallace/an-invitation-to-active-learning)!_

 The essence of active learning is in the _strategy_ we choose in the loop above.
 Three broad families of strategy are: